marklogic-community/smart-mastering-core/_pages/docs/merging-options.md

   </std-algorithm
 ```

 Note that any namespaces used in the @path attribute must be defined on the <std-algorithm> element.
+The default namespace for evaluating the path is the empty namespace.

 ### Merging